 Louise Winter with William Dazeley and Jeffrey Lloyd-Roberts in Hamlet, Tour 2017.
 Photo: Richard Hubert Smith

-The opera features a chorus of around 80 local auditioned singers, ranging in age from 12-71.
+The opera features a chorus of 75 local auditioned singers, ranging in age from 12-71.
 Their music is woven together and led by five professional singers and the Orchestra of the Age of Enlightenment.
 Among the professional singers are renowned British mezzo-soprano Louise Winter (who played Gertrude in the Tour 2017 production of Hamlet) and the critically-acclaimed British jazz and soul singer Zara McFarlane.